plone/plone.app.caching/docs/restapi.rst

 Those can be handled with the default rules, including purge.

 There are others delivering dynamic content, like search, impossible to purge.
-Those shall be cached using a shorttime cache (lie some seconds to some minutes.
+Those shall be cached using a shorttime cache (like some seconds to some minutes.

 A rulesetType will be introduced called `plone.content.dynamic`.
 It will is similar to  be configured to cache by default in browser 15sec, in caching-proxy 60 seconds.